dispersionlab/gitshow8/reflections.md

 Why is there a love story theme?
 Is it because the woman's partner is an outlaw and the outlaw is running away?
 Is the love story song a sad song because the couple can't be together?

 > Enjoy!

+I did enjoy!
+Playing with the MIDI keyboard is great fun.

 >
 > Notes played:
 >